-The Police Federation of England and Wales has said the rise was a ‘small step in the right direction’.
+The Home Office announced the news today, in a move welcomed by the Police Federation of England and Wales which said it was a ‘small step in the right direction’.

 It is the first time in three years that the Home Office has accepted in full the recommendations of the Police Remuneration Review Body (PRRB), the independent review body advising the Government on police pay.

-However, national Federation chair John Apter has insisted the Government must do more to make up for years of real-term pay cuts endured by Federation members.
+However, the chair of the Police Federation of England and Wales, John Apter, says the Government must do more to make up for years of real-term pay cuts endured by Federation members.

-“Police officers have suffered nine years of pay freezes and pay caps.
-So, while this pay award represents the highest received since 2010, it is not what we and the Police Superintendents’ Association jointly asked for – however, it is better than the derisory rise our members were given last year,” says John.
+John says: “Police officers have suffered nine years of pay freezes and pay caps.
+So, while this pay award represents the highest received since 2010, it is not what we and the Police Superintendents’ Association jointly asked for – however, it is better than the derisory rise our members were given last year.

 He continues: “Before the next pay award, the chancellor will announce the results of the Comprehensive Spending Review – and that must include substantial, centrally-funded investment to ensure the service is fully and properly resourced, encompassing a significant, real-term rise in officer pay.”

-As well as the pay rise, which applies to all ranks and comes into effect from 1 September, the Government announced:
+As well as the pay rise, which is applicable across all ranks and will come into effect from 1 September, the Government announced:

 The Police Federation, in a joint submission to the PRRB with the Superintendents’ Association earlier this year, had sought a three-year pay deal for officers with a five per cent uplift in each year to bring police pay back to ‘fair levels’.